MARKETING

 3. Create Image Descriptions for all images.
 Describe, in detail, what is happening in the image.
 See the example to the right.
 Note - do NOT use "alt text" on social media sites.
 Alt text is not supported on some social media platforms, and captions allow you to go more in depth.

 4. All videos should be close captioned.
-Here is some recommended software: Rev.comSubtitle Horse, OverStream or GBH and a link to caption videos using YouTube captioning: https://www.accessible-social.com/audio-and-video/captions.
+Here is some recommended software: Rev.comSubtitle Horse, OverStream or Cadet and a link to caption videos using YouTube captioning: https://www.accessible-social.com/audio-and-video/captions.
 If captioning is not possible, an alternative is to request an ASL interpreter through Duriyah Wilborn, Manager of Interpreting Services at dwilborn@colum.edu, office phone: 312-369-8295.
 Please provide her with as much notice as possible regarding your needs.

 Nell, a light-skinned person with short black hair, is outside on a bright day.
 They wear thick, black-rimmed glasses and smiles at the camera.
 They also wear a white and dark-colored quatrefoil collared shirt and a black and gold diagonal stripe bow tie.